 Using appropriate technologies is also important.
 If a shopping checkout page doesn’t have a secure connection, users cannot trust the site.

-Each of those recommendations gives us clues into how to build a trustworthy site and brand — be an expert both online and offline, focus on customer service and accountability, ensure transactions are protected.
+Each of those recommendations gives us clues into how to build a trustworthy site and brand — be an expert both online and offline, focus on customer service and accountability, and ensure transactions are protected.